wp-plugins/so-pinyin-slugs/readme.txt

 === SO Pinyin Slugs ===
 Contributor: senlin
-Tags: pinyin, permalinks, slugs, Mandarin, Chinese Requires at least: 3.5.2
+Tags: pinyin, permalinks, slugs, Mandarin, Chinese Requires at least: 3.6
-Tested up to: 3.6
+Tested up to: 3.7
-Stable tag: 0.1.1
+Stable tag: 0.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Transforms Chinese character titles into a permalink friendly slug, showing pinyin that can be read by humans and (Chinese) search engines alike.
+Transforms Chinese character titles (of Posts, Pages and all other content types that use slugs) into a permalink friendly slug, showing pinyin that can be read by humans and (Chinese) search engines alike.

 == Description ==

-The SO Pinyin Slugs plugin transforms Chinese character titles (of Posts, Pages and all other content types that use slugs) into a permalink friendly slug, showing pinyin that can be read by humans and (Chinese) search engines alike.

-It is a fork of the original [Pinyin Permalinks](http://wordpress.org/plugins/pinyin-permalink/) plugin by user [xiaole_tao](http://profiles.wordpress.org/xiaole_tao/) who has seemingly abandoned his plugin as he never responded to emails.
+The SO Pinyin Slugs plugin is a fork of the original [Pinyin Permalinks](http://wordpress.org/plugins/pinyin-permalink/) plugin by user [xiaole_tao](http://profiles.wordpress.org/xiaole_tao/) who has seemingly abandoned his plugin as he never responded to emails.

 The original plugin can basically only be used on Chinese only websites; as soon as you install it on a bi/multilingual site it messes up the slugs of the non-Chinese languages.